-We have audited the financial statements of Thames Valley Housing Association Limited ("the Association") and its subsidiaries ("the Group") for the year ended 31 March 2021 which comprise the consolidated and Association statements of comprehensive income and expenditure, the consolidated and Association statements of financial position, the consolidated statement of cash flows, the consolidated and Association statements of changes in reserves and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Thames Valley Housing Association Limited ("the Association") and its subsidiaries ("the Group") for the year ended 31 March 2021 which comprise the consolidated and Association statements of comprehensive income, the consolidated and Association statements of financial position, the consolidated cash flow statement, the consolidated and Association statements of changes in reserves and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).